 Systems of demonstratives in languages over the world are varied.
-Diessel (1999) states that languages have at least two deictic systems which often consist of proximal which refers to close referent and another is distal which denotes to a far referent.
-English, for example, has two -way system of demonstratives consisting of proximal this for referring to near object and distal that for a far object.
-Diessel (1999) also explains that Vietnamese has two -way system which consists of proximal nay and distal day.
+Diessel (1999) states that languages have at least two deictic systems, which often consist of proximal, which refers to a close referent, and another is distal, which denotes a far referent.
+English, for example, has a two-way system of demonstratives consisting of proximal this for referring to a near object and distal that for a far object.
+Diessel (1999) also explains that the Vietnamese have a two-way system, which consists of proximal nay and distal day.

-However, many languages in the world have more than two deictic system of demonstratives.
-For instance, Sasak language has three deictic system of demonstratives; the first term is called proximity which refers to the speaker and referent close each other, the second term is medial which relate to the object that is located close to the hearer and away from the speaker, and the next term is distal which denotes to the referent that is located away from the speaker and hearer.
+However, many languages in the world have more than two deictic systems of demonstratives.
+For instance, the Sasak language has three deictic systems of demonstratives; the first term is called proximity which refers to the speaker and referent close to each other, the second term is medial, which relates to the object that is located close to the hearer and away from the speaker, and the next term is distal which denotes to the referent that is located away from the speaker and hearer.

-Anderson and Keenan (1985) divides demonstrative into a distance oriented and person-oriented system.
-In distance-oriented system, the person becomes deictic center in which the distance is focused on the speaker, the proximity means close to speaker, medial means intermediate distance between proximal and distal, distal means away from speaker (Gawronska and Haman, 2007).
-This type can be seen in the language of Spanish: estemeans "close to speaker", ese means "medial to speaker", and aquelmeans "away from speaker".
-Meanwhile, in person oriented system the object becomes deictic center as Japanese language in which the middle term so- (deictic root) refers to the location near the hearer.
-For instance, sore "that (near the hearer), soko"there (near the hearer).
+Anderson and Keenan (1985) divide demonstrative into a distance oriented and person-oriented system.
+In a distance-oriented system, the person becomes a deictic center in which the distance is focused on the speaker; the proximity means close to the speaker, medial means the intermediate distance between proximal and distal, distal means away from the speaker (Gawronska and Haman, 2007).
+This type can be seen in the language of Spanish: estemeans "close to the speaker", ese means "medial to the speaker", and aquelmeans "away from the speaker".
+Meanwhile, in a person-oriented system, the object becomes the deictic center in the Japanese language, in which the middle term so- (deictic root) refers to the location near the hearer.
+For instance, sore "that (near the hearer), soko" there (near the hearer).

-Nimura and Hayashi (1996 cited in Gawronska& Haman, 2007) propose an alternative explanation of the use of spatial demonstratives.
+Nimura and Hayashi (1996, cited in Gawronska& Haman, 2007) propose an alternative explanation of the use of spatial demonstratives.
 They state that this/that in English can have psychological and emotional overtones.
 Strauss (2002) presents a more dynamic system based on interactions between the speaker and the object spoken about.
-He argues that this indicates high concentration on the object, that medium and it low.
-It is similar to Sasak's concept of demonstrative in which the proximity ne (this) suggests the visibility of object.
-However, the concept of it(iein Sasak language) requires the speaker to have enough knowledge on the object; the object is not new thing for the speaker and hearer (Sutarman, 2014).
+He argues that this indicates a high concentration on the object, that medium and it low.
+It is similar to Sasak's concept of demonstrative in which the proximity ne (this) suggests the visibility of the object.
+However, the concept of it(ieinSasak language) requires the speaker to have enough knowledge of the object; the object is not a new thing for the speaker and hearer (Sutarman, 2014).

-2.4 Noble Language Of Sasak
+2.4 Noble Language OfSasak

-Sasak people in Lombok use two forms of language known as Sasakalus(high language) which spoken by noble people and Base jamak(low language/ordinary language) which is mostly used by non-noble people of Lombok (Wahyningsihet al, 2016; Abdussamadet al, 2020).
-Mahyuni (2006) states that Sasak people is divided into three social status, namely Raden (prominent people), Menak(ordinary noble), and JajarKarang (commoner).
-These three social status apply different language form of Sasak language; Radenand Menakuse refined language while JajarKarangapply common language.
-For instance, the status of Radenwill say kaji which is glossed "I" in English, and Menakwill use tiangwhile JajarKaranguse akuto express first person singular.
+Sasak people in Lombok use two forms of language known as Sasakalus(high language), which is spoken by noble people, and Base jamak(low language/ordinary language), which is mostly used by non-noble people of Lombok (Wahyningsihet al, 2016; Abdussamadet al,2020).
+Mahyuni (2006) states that Sasak people are divided into three social statuses, namely Raden (prominent people), Menak(ordinary noble), and JajarKarang (commoner).
+These three social statuses apply different language forms of Sasak language; RadenandMenakuse refined language while JajarKarangapply common language.
+For instance, the status of Radenwill says kajiwhich is glossed "I" in English, and Menakwill uses tiangwhileJajarKaranguseakuto express first person singular.